 This summer, three of our faculty members in the middle and upper schools will be engaged in particularly exciting professional development opportunities, which are sure to reap benefits for the entire community.
 Read on to learn where Rob Wilson, Alisa Poppen, and Jeremy Innis are headed!

-Upper School biology teacher Rob Wilson (pictured, top) will spend four days at the University of California, Davis, for a Penn State sponsored program called Arctic Plant Phenology Learning through Engaged Science (APPLES).
-Led by a group of researchers, Mr. Wilson and a cohort of selected teachers will study climate science as it relates to Arctic ecology, with a focus on developing a classroom project he can implement at Rowland Hall next year.
+Upper School biology teacher Rob Wilson (pictured, top) will spend four days at the University of California, Davis, for a Penn State-sponsored program called Arctic Plant Phenology Learning through Engaged Science (APPLES).
+Led by a group of researchers, Rob and a cohort of selected teachers will study climate science as it relates to Arctic ecology, with a focus on developing a classroom project he can implement at Rowland Hall next year.

-Mr. Wilson has been making changes to his curriculum over the past few years, both to support the school's Strategic Plan and align with the Next Generation Science Standards (NGSS).
+Rob has been making changes to his curriculum over the past few years, both to support the school's Strategic Plan and to align with the Next Generation Science Standards (NGSS).
 The APPLES workshop will incorporate three-dimensional learning from the NGSS and even provide teachers with equipment—such as cameras or warming chambers—they can use to conduct experiments with students in the future.

-The APPLES workshop will also allow Mr. Wilson to begin a collaboration with leading climate science researchers, one he hopes to continue for several years.
+The APPLES workshop will also allow Rob to begin a collaboration with leading climate science researchers, one he hopes to continue for several years.

 Alisa Poppen, Upper School science department chair, travels to Ames, Iowa, in mid-June to spend seven weeks working as a research assistant in a genetics laboratory at Iowa State University.
 The paid assistantship is part of the Research Experiences for Teachers program, funded by the National Science Foundation.

-"Because I'm in the classroom all day, I don't have the opportunity to engage in long-term research projects," Ms. Poppen said.
+"Because I'm in the classroom all day, I don't have the opportunity to engage in long-term research projects," Alisa said.
 "I'm excited to spend this time on a college campus, in a lab, interacting with people who focus on scientific research all day."

 "I believe it's motivating for our students to know that what we're doing is the same thing real scientists do," she said.